lynnfaraday/MUSH/addons/actors.md

+---
+layout: module
-# Actors
+title: Actors
+resource: true
+categories: [ addons ]
-Tracks character actors.
+description: Tracks character actors.
+---

 ## Features
 * Maintains a searchable database of actors that players have chosen for their characters.